With this easy, step-by-step tutorial and video, you’ll learn how to install cabinet handles straight in the fastest way possible.

-Depending on your hardware, there are some basic standards that can serve as a guideline for hardware placement.
+Depending on your hardware, there are some basic standards that can serve as a straight line for hardware placement.
 After sifting through a sea of articles on this topic, here is what you need to know based on the most common positioning used by professionals today.

 For Upper Cabinets – Knobs

-The bottom edge of the knob should line up horizontally with the top edge of the bottom molding.
+The general rule for proper cabinet knob placement is that the bottom edge of the knob should line up horizontally with the top edge of the bottom molding.

 For Upper Cabinets – Handles

 The is the same as above for knobs.
-The bottom edge of the handle should line up horizontally with the top edge of the bottom molding.
+The bottom edge of the handle should line up horizontally with the top edge of the cabinet door bottom molding.